 With that being said, you will understand why they aren’t dressed their best and their hair isn’t perfectly brush (Lord knows my daughter won’t let me touch her hair anyway).

-Let’s get down to the details on how to create these extra large portraits, shall we?
+Let’s get down to the details on how to create these extra large oversized family portraits, shall we?

 I found a great deal on oversized picture frames from Michaels.
 For $19.99 you can get a 24″ by 36″ picture frame.
 This, in my opinion, was super cheap for a frame that size!

 After I ordered the frames, it was time for the “photo” session.
 I don’t know about you, but any time I try to take pics with my kids it is a disaster.

 Like I said earlier, I did use a nice camera, but your camera phone should work just as well since we aren’t going to be printing these with a high end printer or using high end paper.

 An engineered print is actually that; a print of an engineered drawing.
 Since engineered prints are cheap (like $3.50 for a 24 by 36) and meant for engineered drawings not photos, it’s much better to print them out in black and white.